CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 As you inspect the area more closely, you find the saddlebags have been pillaged, and nearby rests an abandoned leather map case.
 ```

-Amidst this eerie scene, concealed within the woods, lie four cunning goblins.
+Amidst this eerie scene, concealed within the woods, lie four cunning Ferral Vermkins.
 Two lurk on each side of the road, biding their time until a curious soul approaches the horses, at which point they will launch a sudden attack.

 Prepare for what may well become the initial skirmish in a series of battles within this adventure.
-Here are the guidelines to ensure a smooth encounter.:
+Here are the guidelines to ensure a smooth encounter:

-If you would like to proceed with the guidelines for running the combat encounter, please let me know, and I'll provide the relevant information:

-To effectively run the goblin encounter, follow these steps:

-- Goblin Stat Block: Refer to the goblin character sheet.
+- Vermkin Stat Block: Refer to the Vermkin character sheet.
 Make a note of their Stealth skill of 5d6.
-- Determine Surprise: The party cannot surprise the goblins, but the goblins may be able to surprise some or all of the characters.
-Roll a Stealth check for the goblins and comparing the result to the characters perception skill checks.
-Any character whose score is lower than the goblins' Stealth check result is surprised and loses their turn during the first round of combat.
+- Determine Surprise: The party cannot surprise the Vermkins, but the Vermkins may be able to surprise some or all of the characters.
+Roll a Stealth check for the Vermkins and comparing the result to the characters perception skill checks.
+Any character whose score is lower than the Vermkins' Stealth check result is surprised and loses their turn during the first round of combat.
-- Initiative: Use the initiative rules from the general rules to determine the order in which all characters and goblins act.
+- Initiative: Use the initiative rules from the general rules to determine the order in which all characters and Vermkins act.
 Keep track of everyone's initiative count in the margins of your adventure book or on a separate piece of paper.
-- Goblin Actions: When it's the goblins' turn to act, two of them should rush forward and make melee attacks, while the other two goblins stand about 30 feet away from the party and make ranged attacks.
-The goblin character sheet contains the necessary information to resolve their combat rolls.
+- Vermkin Actions: When it's the Vermkins' turn to act, two of them should rush forward and make melee attacks, while the other two Vermkins stand about 30 feet away from the party and make ranged attacks.
+The Vermkin character sheet contains the necessary information to resolve their combat rolls.
-- Fleeing Goblin: If three goblins are defeated, the last remaining goblin may attempt to flee, heading for the goblin trail.
+- Fleeing Vermkin: If three Vermkins are defeated, the last remaining Vermkin may attempt to flee, heading for the Vermkin trail.

 #### Developments

-**If the Goblins Defeat the Adventurers:**
-In the unlikely event that the goblins manage to defeat the adventurers, they will leave them unconscious and loot both the party and the wagon.
-The goblins will then return to their Cragmaw hideout.
-The characters can choose to continue on to Tuntin, purchase new gear at Barton's Provisions, and later return to the ambush site to find the goblins' trail.
+In the unlikely event that the Vermkins manage to defeat the adventurers, they will leave them unconscious and loot both the party and the wagon.
+The Vermkins will then return to their Mountainmaw hideout.
+The characters can choose to continue on to Tuntin, purchase new gear at Barton's Provisions, and later return to the ambush site to find the Vermkins' trail.

-**Capturing Goblins:**
-Characters may decide to capture one or more goblins by knocking them unconscious rather than killing them.
+Characters may decide to capture one or more Vermkins by knocking them unconscious rather than killing them.
 To do so, a character can use the "Render Unconcious" combat manuever or sum up 5d6 worth of injury.
-After a few minutes, a captured goblin regains consciousness and can be convinced to share what it knows (see "What the Goblins Know" sidebar).
-Additionally, the party can persuade the captured goblin to lead them to the Cragmaw hideout while avoiding traps (see "Goblin Trail" section).
+After a few minutes, a captured Vermkin regains consciousness and can be convinced to share what it knows (see "What the Vermkins Know" sidebar).
+Additionally, the party can persuade the captured Vermkin to lead them to the Mountainmaw hideout while avoiding traps (see "Vermkin Trail" section).

-**Skipping the Goblin Trail:**
-If the characters don't find the goblin trail or choose to continue to Tuntin, you can skip ahead to Part 2, "Tuntin."
-There, Elmar Barton, the owner of Barton's Provisions, will inform the characters that Burrowbard Stoneseeker never arrived in Tuntin and suggest they return to the ambush site to investigate further after resting.
-Barton can also point the party to Linene Graywind of the Lionshield Coster for more information on the goblin attacks.
+If the characters don't find the Vermkin trail or choose to continue to Tuntin, you can skip ahead to Part 2, "Tuntin."
+There, Elmer Barton, the owner of Barton's Provisions, will inform the characters that Burrowbard Stoneseeker never arrived in Tuntin and suggest they return to the ambush site to investigate further after resting.
+Barton can also point the party to Linett Graygale of the Beastshield Coster for more information on the Vermkin attacks.

-**Resting:** After the goblin ambush, the party may require a rest depending on the outcome of the battle.
+**Resting:** After the Vermkin ambush, the party may require a rest depending on the outcome of the battle.

-**Goblin Trail:**
+**Vermkin Trail:**
-If the characters defeat the goblins and inspect the area, they will discover signs that the goblins have used this location for staging ambushes.
+If the characters defeat the Vermkins and inspect the area, they will discover signs that the Vermkins have used this location for staging ambushes.
 A hidden trail behind thickets on the north side of the road leads northwest.
-A character who succeeds on a CL 2 Survival check can determine that about a dozen goblins have traveled along this trail, along with signs of two humaniod-sized bodies being hauled away from the ambush site.
-The party can guide the wagon off the road and secure the oxen while pursuing the goblins down the trail, which leads five miles northwest to the Cragmaw hideout.
+A character who succeeds on a CL 2 Survival check can determine that about a dozen Vermkins have traveled along this trail, along with signs of two humaniod-sized bodies being hauled away from the ambush site.
+The party can guide the wagon off the road and secure the oxen while pursuing the Vermkins down the trail, which leads five miles northwest to the Mountainmaw hideout.

 **Marching Order and Traps:**
 Ask the players to determine the party's marching order as they move down the trail, as the order is vital.
-The goblins have set two traps to hinder pursuers:
+The Vermkins have set two traps to hinder pursuers:

 * **Snare:** About 10 minutes after heading down the trail, the party may encounter a hidden snare.
 The character must succeed on a CL 2 Perception check to notice the trap.
 If not noticed, the character triggers the snare and must succeed on a CL 2 Acrobatics check.
 Failure results in the character being suspended upside down 10 feet above the ground, restrained until damage is dealt to the snare's cord, which causes it to drop.
 A character lowered down without care takes a Minor Injury from the fall.
 * **Pit:** Another 10 minutes down the trail is a camouflaged pit.
 They must succeed on a CL 3 Perception check to spot the pit.
 If the trap isn't detected, the lead character must succeed on a CL 2 Acrobatics check to avoid falling in, taking a Minor Injury from bludgeoning damage.
 The pit's walls are not steep, so no ability check is required to climb out.

 ### Awarding Skill Points

-Overcoming the goblin ambush and finding the Cragmaw hideout nets each the player's 1 skill point to spend.
+Overcoming the Vermkin ambush and finding the Mountainmaw hideout nets each the player's 1 skill point to spend.
 Each player also gains a destiny point.

-## Cragmaw Hideout
+## Mountainmaw Hideout

-The goblin clan known as the Cragmaw has established a hidden base strategically positioned to harass and plunder traffic traversing the Trident Trail or the route to Tuntin.
-The name "Cragmaw" stems from the tribe's practice of sharpening their teeth, giving them a menacing and jagged appearance.
-Leading the bandits in this lair is Klarg, a bugbear who takes orders from the chief of the Cragmaws, tasked with plundering any vulnerable caravans or travelers in the area.
-Recently, a messenger from Cragmaw Castle delivered new directives: Intercept the molekin Burrowbard Stoneseeker and anyone accompanying him.
+The Vermkin clan known as the Mountainmaw has established a hidden base strategically positioned to harass and plunder traffic traversing the Trident Trail or the route to Tuntin.
+The name "Mountainmaw" stems from the tribe's practice of sharpening their teeth, giving them a menacing and jagged appearance.
+Leading the bandits in this lair is Thrak, a Ferralkin who takes orders from the chief of the Mountainmaws, tasked with plundering any vulnerable caravans or travelers in the area.
+Recently, a messenger from Mountainmaw Castle delivered new directives: Intercept the molekin Burrowbard Stoneseeker and anyone accompanying him.

 ### General Features

-The Cragmaw cave ascends steeply, situated at the base of a substantial hill, with its caverns and passages embedded within the hill itself.
+The Mountainmaw cave ascends steeply, situated at the base of a substantial hill, with its caverns and passages embedded within the hill itself.

 **Ceilings.** Ceilings throughout the complex are characterized by steep slopes, forming stalactite-laden vaults that reach heights of 20 to 30 feet above the ground.